pixyj/feel/django-server/load_tests/results.md

 ### Summary:

-So far, the bottleneck is theapp Server tier.
+So far, the bottleneck is the app-server tier.

 #### Setup:

-Run all the processes (Nginx, uWSGI, Postgres, Redis) on a tiny 512MB Digital Ocean droplet.
+* Run all the processes (Nginx, uWSGI, Postgres, Redis) on a tiny 512MB Digital Ocean droplet.
+* Use 3 uWSGI worker processes.
+(Change this did not help)

 #### Results:

-The bottleneck so far is the app server tier.

-The server handles 35-40 requests per second with 300 concurrent users and maxes out the CPU at this level( memory usage at 90%).
+uWSGI handles 35-40 requests per second with 300 concurrent users and maxes out the CPU at this level( memory usage at 90%).
 The median HTTP response time is around 1.5 seconds.
 At around 400 concurrent users, the site stops being usable.
 Nginx and Postgres seem fine.
 At around 100,000 quiz attempts in the DB, inserts take 7.8 ms per request.

 Serving static resources using Nginx is also fine.
 It is able to handle 4000 concurrent users before I run out of file descriptors.